Nikon 1 J1: Features

-The Nikon 1 J1 uses interchangeable lenses with Nikon 1 mount.
-It features a 2.7x lens focal length and 10.1 million pixels.
+The Nikon 1 J1 uses interchangeable Nikon 1 mount lenses.
+With its Nikon CX format sensor (2.7 crop factor), it provides a resolution of 10.1 megapixels.

 The camera has 1080p Full HD movie capability, as well as slow motion movie that films at a speed of 400-1,200fps.
 While in movie mode, users can shoot photographs, as well.
 Videos have been tested and show to be sensitive to wind noise and will detect the sound of zoom on the lenses that allow this.
 While it does not produce the quality of true HD, it is still impressive.
 Slow-motion video has lower resolution than the HD option, and the quality is adequate for sites like YouTube.

 Motion Snapshot

 At the touch of the shutter, the camera takes a high-resolution still, plus a one-second movie vignette.
 Upon playback, this creates a motion series in slow motion, accompanied by music.
 This feature can be used to capture portrait, as well as landscape, photographs.
 This mode is really only interesting when used on the camera.
 Once uploaded to a computer, the video plays at normal speed and without the sound produced on the camera.
 The images and the video are saved as different files, but can be combined.